gravitano/vue-date-range-picker/README.md

 }).$mount("#app");
 ```

-After the plugin installed, you can use it like so:
+Once the plugin installed, you can use it like so:

 ```html
 <template>